BrandonHe/sdl_android_guides/docs/Getting Started/Hello Sdl Android/index.md

 If you are not using a Ford TDK for development, we will assume that you have [SDL Core](https://github.com/smartdevicelink/sdl_core) (We recommend Ubuntu 16.04) and an [HMI](https://github.com/smartdevicelink/generic_hmi) setup prior to this point.
 Most people getting started with this tutorial will not have a Ford TDK, so sample outputs will be using Sdl Core and our Generic HMI.

-If you don't want to setup a virtual machine for testing, we offer [Manticore](https://smartdevicelink.com/resources/manticore/), which is a free service that allows you to test your apps via TCP/IP in the cloud, and works with Hello Sdl Android.
+If you don't want to setup a virtual machine for testing, we offer [Manticore](https://smartdevicelink.com/resources/manticore/), which is a free service that allows you to test your apps via TCP/IP in the cloud.

 !!!
 NOTE
 Sdl Core and a HMI or Manticore are needed to run Hello Sdl Android and to ensure that it connects